 The measurement distortion due to saturation of a current transformer (CT).

-The simulation of a H bridge used to generated a chopped voltage and control speed of a DC motor.
+The simulation of an H-bridge used to generate a chopped voltage and to control the speed of a DC motor.

 An average model of a 100-kW array connected to a 25-kV grid via a DC-DC boost converter and a three-phase three-level VSC.